frankhale/toby/README.md

 - `/history` : Lists the recently played videos
 - `/rp` or `/recently-played` : List last 30 recently played videos
 - `/rps` or `/recently-played-search` : Search recently played videos
 - `/manage` : Manage what groups videos are in and also provide ability to delete videos
 - `/archive` : Export the contents of the database to the data.txt file
 - `/gv` or `/grid-view` - Toggle slim grid view for search results
 - `/dv` or `/default-view` - Toggle default view for search results
 - `/clear` : Clears search results
 - `/monochrome` : (NW.js/Electron only) Short cut to set the monochrome video filter and thumbnails in search results
 - `/saturate` : (NW.js/Electron only) Short cut to set the saturated video filter and thumbnails in search results
 - `/sepia` : (NW.js/Electron only) Short cut to set the sepia video filter and thumbnails in search results
 - `/normal` : (NW.js/Electron only) Short cut to set the normal video filter and thumbnails in search results
 - `/filter monochrome` : (NW.js/Electron only) Short cut to set the monochrome video filter and thumbnails in search results
 - `/filter saturate` : (NW.js/Electron only) Short cut to set the saturated video filter and thumbnails in search results
 - `/filter sepia` : (NW.js/Electron only) Short cut to set the sepia video filter and thumbnails in search results

+### Wait, I used NW.js and some YouTube videos won't play

+The FFMPEG library that ships with NW.js is less capable than the one that ships with Electron.
+The short answer is just copy the FFMPEG library from an Electron release replace the one that ships with NW.js.
+I've been doing this for a long time and it works well for me (on Windows).

+The longer answer is you can compile your own FFMPEG library with the support you and there are a lot of resources already out there to handle this scenario.

 ### Features TODO